nikitamehata23/gameclicky/README.md

 <h2>The clickster can be found on Heroku <a href='https://nikitamehata23.github.io/gameclicky '>here</a></h2>

-<footer>The Clickster Designer and Programmer: Heather Mathies with help from UCF Bootcamp and her friends.</footer>
+<footer>The Clickygame Designer and Programmer: Heather Mathies with help from UCF Bootcamp and her friends.</footer>

 ### `npm start`